peterphalen/data-visualization/README.md

 # Mapping police killings
 R scripts that generate interactive online visualizations of police killings.
-Use US census data and a json file scraped from the Guardian's The Counted website.
+Uses US census data, a file scraped from the Guardian's The Counted website for pre-2017 data, and a file scraped from the Washington Post for post-2017 (some GIS assembly required).

 For the output of the map-police-killings.R script go here: https://www.peterphalen.com/datavisualization/map-police-killings.html